-Another go to option in our haircare range are reusable shampoo bars by Atlas & Ortus as they offer a low waste and affordable natural shampoo option which makes it easy to ditch the disposable plastic shampoo bottles.
-The shampoo bars featured here are handmade with cruelty-free and SLS-free ingredients with added castor oil which helps improve the lather and therefore the quality of the rinsing.
+Another go to option in our haircare range are reusable shampoo bars by Department of Hygiene as they offer a low waste and affordable natural shampoo option which makes it easy to ditch the disposable plastic shampoo bottles.
+Unlike liquid shampoo, castor oil has been used for decades as a natural conditioner and scalp treatment, combatting breakage, hair loss, dandruff, itchy scalp and all other hair woes.

 The staple haircare accessory has had a green revamp with this bamboo hair brush made from sustainably sourced bamboo and natural rubber.
 It is completely plastic-free with even the pins made from 100% bamboo.
 There are not only the environmental benefits of having bamboo hair pins, the pins also help to not damage hair and the cushioned bristles help to massage the scalp and stimulate hair follicles to improve overall hair health.

 The best bit – Bamboo is a wonderfully planet-friendly alternative, it grows around 24-48 inches per day, enabling fast and frequent harvesting without damaging the forest ecosystem.